 Endless Summer Fitness provides workout tips for fitness beginners, weekend warriors, post-physical therapy individuals, men and women in middle life, and anyone seeking fitness results.

-You Need to Start Doing Swimmer Exercises
+You Need to Do Swimmer Exercises

-Swimmers Exercise — My Take
+Swimmer Exercises — My Take

 Why the Swimmers Exercise Matters